 One of the other leading causes of chronic joint pain and stiffness is arthritis—osteoarthritis (OA) and rheumatoid arthritis (RA).
 Age is one of the most significant factors in the development of osteoarthritis in the United States.

-It’s estimated that more than 68% of people over 55 have OA, which is characterized by joint pain, stiffness, and mobility restrictions 3.
+It’s estimated that more than 68% of people over 55 have OA.

 Rheumatoid arthritis, on the other hand, doesn’t have a clear cause.
-Still, most research suggests it results from a complex interplay between genotype, environmental triggers, and chance—and some studies even suggest an autoimmune component 4.
+Still, most research suggests that RA is an autoimmune disease that results from a complex interplay between genetic susceptibility, environmental triggers, and immune dysfunction(4).

 RA is characterized by synovial inflammation and joint swelling, autoantibody production, cartilage and bone deterioration, and systemic features, including cardiovascular, pulmonary, psychological, and skeletal disorders.